xpscyho/Blender-System-Notifier/README.md

 8. Save preferences, if you don't have auto-save on

 ---
-Notifier supports 9 languages: English, Spanish, Catalan, Italian, French, German, Portuguese, Russian, and Japanese.
+Notifier supports a few languages: English, Spanish, Catalan, Italian, French, German, Portuguese, Russian, and Japanese.
 Notifier will auto detect the sytem language.